eclectic-coding/react-movie-browser_backend/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/eclectic-coding/react-movie-browser_backend/tags)<!-- @IGNORE PREVIOUS: link -->.
+For the versions available, see the [tags on this repository](https://github.com/eclectic-coding/react-movie-browser_backend/tags).

 ## Authors

 * **Chuck Smith** -  [Eclectic Coding](https://github.com/eclectic-coding)

-See also the list of [contributors](https://github.com/eclectic-coding/react-movie-browser_backend/contributors)<!-- @IGNORE PREVIOUS: link --> who participated in this project.
+See also the list of [contributors](https://github.com/eclectic-coding/react-movie-browser_backend/contributors) who participated in this project.

 ## License